avalonzone/BsPHPWrapper/README.md

  - No comment on function/class or usage information
  - No example

 I'll do my best to improve this aspect.
-I'll first try to create examples.
+I'll first try to create usage examples.